 Overlap leading to redundancy in activities between EURL and other laboratory support activities at supra-national level in the EU/EEA should be avoided whenever possible.
 The EURL will therefore be required to, following consultation with ECDC, exchange information and (where relevant) coordinate activities with other bodies carrying out work in similar areas.
-These bodies include other public health EURLs supporting the same network(s) (e.g., EURLs for public health in the fields of Emerging, rodent-borne and zoonotic viral pathogens and High risk, emerging and zoonotic bacterial pathogens), EURLs for animal health (e.g., Equine diseases (other than African Horse Sickness)) or in vitro diagnostics (IVD) addressing the same diseases, relevant World Health Organisation Collaborating Centres (WHO CCs), DURABLE1 (project 101102733 funded under the EU4Health programme), and other relevant projects/initiatives.
+These bodies include other public health EURLs supporting the same network(s) (e.g., EURLs for public health in the fields of Vector-borne viral pathogens and Emerging, rodent-borne and zoonotic viral pathogens), EURLs for animal health (e.g., Brucellosis) or in vitro diagnostics (IVD) addressing the same diseases, relevant World Health Organisation Collaborating Centres (WHO CCs), DURABLE1 (project 101102733 funded under the EU4Health programme), and other relevant projects/initiatives.